 So, 60% of businesses don’t think their consumers expect them to be accessible 24/7.
 But even the companies that do acknowledge it simply can’t offer their customers 24/7 service just because that’s what they want.
 Nevertheless, there are actually many options available to help meet these expectations in one way or another.
 It can be done by providing access to knowledge bases, FAQs, or having an offline chat option on a website.

 Businesses can also make use of outsourcing partners to solve the problem of time zone differences and deliver 24/7 real-time support through various channels such as live chats, phone calls, emails, and social media.
+Implementing an IT ticket system application can help manage these interactions efficiently and ensure that customer inquiries are addressed promptly, regardless of the channel used.

 It’s not all worrying news either – the reports mentioned at the beginning of the article also reveal some positive findings, which we’ll take a look at.